 Find the value of x1 with the following formula:

-I’ve given cell C2 the name “x” in this example.
-This formula returns 40, which is the greatest temperature that is less than 53, our x-value.
+I gave cell C2 the name “x” in this example by creating a named cell.
+The formula returns 40, which is the greatest temperature that is less than 53, our x-value.

 Next, we can get y1 with the following formula: